PhamTrinhDuc/Real-Time-Customer-Behavior-Recommendation-Platform/README.md

 ```shell
 bash config/cdc-connect/run.sh register_connector config/cdc-connect/postgresql-cdc.json
 ```
--You should see the output similar to the below example
+- You should see the output similar to the below example
 ```shell
 Registering a new connector from configs/postgresql-cdc.json
 HTTP/1.1 201 Created